The Third International Conference on Working Environment Economics

 Special Session: Economic Evaluation of Working Environment Interventions

-This year’s programme includes a dedicated session on the economic evaluation of interventions aimed at improving the working environment, with themes such as:
+The programme included a dedicated session on the economic evaluation of interventions aimed at improving the working environment, including themes such as:

 - Empirical studies on the costs and effects of various workplace interventions